 - Number of nerve fibers at the bite site

 - Distance of the bite from the spinal cord or brain

 - Amount of virus introduced

-After the virus reaches the brain and spinal cord and begins to reproduce, virus particles move to other body tissues.
-It’s during this phase that the virus enters the salivary glands, and can be transmitted to other animals and people.
+After the virus reaches the brain and spinal cord then begins to reproduce, virus particles move to other body tissues.
+It’s during this phase that the virus enters the salivary glands and can be transmitted to other animals and people.
 Rabies virus can be present in the saliva for a few days (usually one to five days) before the onset of signs.

 Although rabies has historically been divided into two major types – excitatory (“furious”) and paralytic (“dumb”) – signs of rabies can vary significantly between individuals, and not all animals with rabies progress through each stage.
 Despite these differences, there are common signs most cats or dogs with rabies display.

-The early stages of rabies infection often is called the prodromal, or initial, phase.
+The early stage of rabies infection often is called the prodromal, or initial, phase.
 Early signs of rabies in both dogs and cats include:

 - Nervousness, anxiety and restlessness

 - Licking/chewing/clawing at site of infection